28 GHz Wireless Channel Characterization for a Quantum Computer Cryostat at 4 Kelvin: Performance Evaluation

 \subsection{Wireless Channel}

-Multipath effects are observed in the measured CIR as shown in Fig.~\ref{fig:cir}, corresponding to the links $A-B_{3}, A-B_{6}, A-B_{1}$.
+Multipath effects are observed in the measured CIR as shown in Fig.~\ref{fig:cir}, corresponding to the links $A-B_{1}, A-B_{6}, A-B_{8}$.
 These effects are due to the enclosed nature of the cryostat and the radiation impairments introduced by the silicon substrate of the on-chip antenna, which result in different delay profiles.
 Fig.~\ref{fig:s12cryostat} shows the reflection and transmission coefficients (S-parameters) of the channels.
 Most links show a similar value of the transmission coefficient at 28 GHz, which underscores the influence of reflections and other phenomena reducing the impact of distance on the link response.

 In Fig. \ref{fig:ds}, the RMS delay spread of the CIR is obtained as detailed in prior sections.
-It is observed that the delay spread is relatively high, between 0.3 and 0.7 ns, leading to coherence bandwidths $B \sim DS^{-1}$ of a few GHz at most.
+It is observed that the delay spread is relatively high, between 1.7 ns and 2.2 ns, leading to coherence bandwidths $B \sim DS^{-1}$ in MHz.
 The delay spread initially increases with distance, indicating that the main \emph{direct ray} for communication weakens while distant reflections gain importance.
 At higher distances, the delay spread is slightly reduced as all reflections seem to be equally important.
 This is a usual behavior in enclosed environments \cite{abadal2020}.

-The received power at each antenna position from $B_{1}$ to $B_{6}$ is shown in Fig.~\ref{fig:receivedpowercryostat}, illustrating how much energy is radiated towards each receiver antenna.
+The received power at each antenna position from $B_{1}$ to $B_{8}$ is shown in Fig.~\ref{fig:receivedpowercryostat}, illustrating how much energy is radiated towards each receiver antenna.
 Such localized power concentrations could potentially affect neighboring QPUs if the radiated power exceeds the allowable thermal dissipation threshold within the cryostat.
-Even though the separation between antennas ranges between $0.75\lambda$ and $2.6\lambda$ depending on the receiver antenna position, the received power remains largely independent of the distance, showing only minor variations.
+As the separation between antennas ranges between $3.7\lambda$ and $10.8\lambda$ depending on the receiver antenna position, the received power varies despite of the distance.
 This is mainly due to energy reverberation within the cryostat.
-The tradeoff, then, lies in the energy-delay correlation since, owing to this reverberant behavior, both high energy and delay spread can be expected.
+The tradeoff, then, lies in the energy-delay correlation since, owing to this reverberant behavior, both energy variation and delay spread can be expected.